busstoptaktik/geodesy/ruminations/000-rumination.md

 - A design philosophy of keeping things flexible by not overspecifying
 - A geodetic focus on transformations, i.e. relations *between* systems, rather than definition *of* systems

-or in fewer words: *don't overdo it*.
+or in fewer words: *Don't overdo it*.

 ### Getting beefy